-Zuma recall: Can a new president halt South Africa's decline?
+Zuma resigns: Can a new president halt South Africa's decline?

 The country's bonds are rated junk, corruption scandals have shaken its corporate elites and the second biggest city -- Cape Town -- could run out of water within months.

-It's been a rough ride for Africa's only G20 economy under President Jacob Zuma, who lost the support of the ruling African National Congress on Tuesday.
+It's been a rough ride for Africa's only G20 economy under President Jacob Zuma, who quit late Wednesday after the ruling African National Congress demanded he stand down.

-Zuma's nine years in office have been marred by a series of scandals that eroded investor confidence.
-He has now been officially "recalled" by the ANC, placing him under enormous pressure to resign.

-If he goes, the country's new leader is likely to be Cyril Ramaphosa, a former labor union leader turned wealthy businessman.
+Zuma's nine years in office were marred by a series of scandals that eroded investor confidence.
+The country's new leader is likely to be Cyril Ramaphosa, a former labor union leader turned wealthy businessman.

 Since Ramaphosa's appointment as president of the ANC in December, the South African rand has gained 10% against the U.S. dollar, reflecting investor hopes that change is imminent.